On this page

 For young people, healthcare settings like doctor’s offices can feel like places where you just have to do what you’re told.
 But you have the right to ask questions, understand and You ‘advocate for yourself’ when you speak up about how you’re feeling to be in control of what happens to you.advocate for yourself.
-Discussing what getting vaccinated means for your health and that of others will help you feel more confident when you’re eligible.
+Discussing what getting vaccinated or getting a booster means for your health and that of others will help you feel more confident about it.
 Let’s have a look at how to do that.

 Choose healthcare professional/s you trust

 You should speak to a person who you feel understands your personal health and takes what you say seriously.
 When you are looking for a A healthcare professional is a person who gives you medical advice and care.
 For example, a doctor, nurse, psychologist or physiotherapist.healthcare professional, you should consider things like:

 - Location and opening hours